sitepoint-editors/author-documentation/docs/Process-Peer Review-What Is Peer Review.md

 **Q: I have code to include with my article.
 Where do I put it?**

-A: The files you talk about / develop, you should put into the post in code fences, like so:
+The files you talk about / develop, you should put into the post in code fences, like so:

 ```php
 <?php